Trivivium/devops-2k20/report/REPORT.md

 different tools we used, and create a stack with as few different tools as possible.

-**Evaluation** We definitely had problems with our taskmanagement and ended up doing some of the tasks too late, so we definitely had to change our workflow, and would have if we could do it over.
-I think the main issue was that we didn't consult the issue list often enough, and possibly didn't put deadlines on, as well as not assigning people to issues.
-Ideally we should probably have improved our overall development process earlier on, but this is covered in the [Post Mortem](../postmortem.md).
-We probably wouldn't have gotten any alternative important features by choosing another service, as the problems we had were based on structural team problems rather than the tool itself.
-Having the issues closely aligned with the pull-request flow was definitely a helpful feature.

 ## State of solution

 _TODO - current state of our system, results of static analysis and code quality